matheuscscp/gke-metadata-server/README.md

 *Be careful and try to avoid using shared identities!
 This is obviously dangerous!*

-### The eBPF magic 🐝
+### eBPF magic 🐝

-***Attention:*** The eBPF magic 🐝 installed in the network namespace of mutated Pods will redirect outbound traffic targeting `169.254.169.254:80` to the emulator port on the Node.
-If you are using similar tools or equivalent workload identity features of managed Kubernetes from other clouds, *this configuration may have a direct conflict with other such tools or features.* It's a common practice among cloud providers using this endpoint to implement such features.
-Especially when mutating Pods that will run on the host network, *the rules will be installed on the network namespace of the Node!*
+***Attention:*** The emulator installs eBPF magic 🐝 in the Node kernel.
+The `connect()` syscalls are modified to target the emulator address when the original destination is `169.254.169.254:80`.
+If you are using similar tools or equivalent workload identity features of managed services from other clouds, *this configuration may have a direct conflict with other such tools or features.* It's a common practice among cloud providers using this endpoint to implement workload identity.
+If your use case requires, the Helm Chart and Timoni Module distributed here allow customizing the Node scheduling rules for the DaemonSet Pods, i.e. `nodeSelector`, `tolerations`, `affinity`, etc. These allow you to configure a specific Node pool for Pods where you want to use workload identity for Google, while other Nodes can be used for other cloud providers or tools.
-Please be sure to know what you are doing when using this tool inside complex environments.

 ### Token Cache